terrifictechbots/test/git_use.md

 <details>
 <summary>On the Android Studio</summary>

-Android Studio let's us know that a file has changes not yet commited by chaging the file's name color on the tree view and file tab.
+Android Studio let's us know that a file has changes not yet commited by marking its name on the tree view and file tab with a different color.

 ![image](src/Status.png)